High Velocity Bowling: Gameplay

+Release

+The game was first announced at the SCEA's Gamers Day 2007 at their Santa Monica Studios.
+The European release date was originally scheduled for an April 2008 release, but this was then delayed until May because of the new and improved PlayStation Store, included in Firmware 2.3.
+The game was released in the PAL region on May 6, 2008.
+On September 21, 2010, an update made the game playable with the PlayStation Move controller.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 In Japan, where the Move edition was ported for release as Free!
 Free!
 Bowling on December 9, 2010, Famitsu gave it a score of one six, two sevens, and one five for a total of 25 out of 40.